Education is a core value of the department and training the next generation of physicians and physician scientists is at the heart of each division.

 Excellence in internal medicine requires the development of teaching skills and Barnes-Jewish Hospital is the primary teaching hospital for the Washington University School of Medicine.

-The Division of Medical Education has six residency pathways, including:
+The Division of General Medicine has six residency pathways, including:

 - Categorical track

 - Preliminary year

 - Primary care